-C. Power Flow Contingency Results
+B. Power Flow Contingency Results

-The results of the power flow studies are summarized in Table 6 below.
+The initial study results indicated two significant overloads on the CSU system.
+The study also found that with the Monument-Palmer Lake 115 kV line open, the loading issues within CSU were mitigated.
+These results of the power flow studies are summarized in Table 5 below.
 The elements identified in this study report as overloaded in these contingency runs, are limited to the new or significantly increased overloads, and do not address all of the elements that may have been indicated as overloaded in the contingency runs.
-The other elements that may be overloaded, independent of the new 201 MW generation injection at Jackson Fuller substation, will be addressed through other separate Transmission Planning project proposals or by other affected utilities.
+The other elements that may be overloaded, independent of the new 250 MW generation injection at Jackson Fuller substation, will be addressed through other separate Transmission Planning project proposals or by other affected utilities.
+The table also includes contingency overloads on the IREA system.
+These overloads would be mitigated by upgrades planned by IREA on their system; however, these upgrades are intended to increase the reliability of IREA customers, not to mitigate overloads associated with GI-2007-12.